 Dividend per share is an absolute figure that presents how much dividend a corporation has decided to pay to the shareholder for each share they hold.

-There are 2 formulae which can be used for calculating the dividend per share.
+There are two formulae that can be used for calculating the dividend per share.

 Dividend Per Share = Total Dividend / No. of Common Shares Outstanding

 Dividend Per Share = Total Dividend / Weighted Average Number of Common Shares Outstanding

 We noticed that the difference between the two formula is due to the no. of outstanding shares, i.e., the numerator.

 The first formula is intended for the investors to know how much total dividend they will receive depending on the holding of the investor.
 Therefore, here the outstanding no. of common shares is the no. of shares outstanding as on the record date.

 The second formula is useful for the analysts to know the effective dividend per share.

 The dividend per share calculator accurately calculates the dividend per share by inputting the total dividend and no. of outstanding shares.